 The training plans, both in the business units and at the corporate level, include various training actions focused on the acquisition, updating and recycling of economic-financial, regulatory, risk control and management knowledge, as well as other regulatory and business aspects, knowledge of which is necessary for the adequate preparation, reporting, supervision and communication of the Group's financial information.
-Over 28,000 hours of specific training were reported in 2022 on these subjects, including those related to the development of accounting treatments in International Financial Reporting Standards, taxation, use of different tools for recording financial information, planning and management, use and protection of data, etc.
+During the year 2023, more than 32,000 hours of specific training were delivered in these areas, including those related to the development of accounting treatments regarding International Financial Reporting Standards, taxation, use of different tools for recording financial information, planning and management, use and protection of data, etc., in addition to the hours of training on Compliance, covering aspects related to fraud and correct registration of transactions, among other aspects.